proof88/PGE/PGE/docpages/menu-04-Networking.md

        even though in previous versions we always rated it to 0 due to weapon changing, here in this version we are calculating with continuous firing-induced weapon changes, since it is now reflecting weapon state changes to clients and we want to have calculations ready with that in mind (even though shooting and weapon changing cannot happen at the same time).
      - 160 PKT/s @ 20 Hz (unchanged) as per serverSendUserUpdates(), with 160 \* 67 = 10 720 Byte/s Packet Data Rate (size of MsgUserUpdateFromServer is 52 Bytes, PgePacket overhead is 15 Bytes).
+ - **v0.2.4, v0.2.5:**
+     - same as v0.2.3, the new features did not affect network traffic.
+ - **v0.2.6:**
+     - there is just slight additional network traffic, due to adding MsgPlayerEventFromServer that is sent occasionally (landed on ground or falling high yell or jumppad activation) to clients.
+       I'm not calculating with this now because frequency is relatively low compared to other messages I'm calculating with.
+     - **1212 PKT/s @ 60 FPS & 60 Hz Tickrate & 20 Hz cl_updaterate & 60 Hz physics_rate_min** (this is only the 28% of v0.1.2 rate!), with 1494 + 1162 + 39840 + 16980 + 10720 = **70 196 Byte/s Packet Data Rate** (which is only the 7% of v0.1.2 data rate!):
+       - size of MsgWpnUpdateFromServer increased from 76 to 84 Bytes, thus serverPickupAndRespawnItems() generates slightly bigger traffic:
+         - 540 PKT/s @ 60 Hz as per serverPickupAndRespawnItems(), with 60 \* 99 + (8\*60) \* 23 = 16980 Byte/s Packet Data Rate
+           (size of MsgWpnUpdateFromServer is 84 Bytes, size of MsgMapItemUpdateFromServer is 8 Bytes, PgePacket overhead is 15 Bytes).

 Considering 8 players, the results to ALL clients from the server (because above shows results to 1 client from the server):
 just multiply above results by 7 (server sending to itself avoids GNS level thus we multiply by nClientsCount instead of nPlayersCount):